Sylius/Sylius/docs/customization/state_machine.rst

                         args: ["object"]

 .. tip::
-    If you want see implementation of ``ConfirmationMailer`` check it on `this GitHub Pull Request.
+    If you want to see the implementation of ``ConfirmationMailer`` check it on `this GitHub Pull Request.
     <https://github.com/Sylius/Customizations/pull/20>`_

 After that your new callback will be available alongside other callbacks that already were defined in that state machine and will be called on the desired transition.